shakebugs/shake-docs/docs/android/user-feedback/invoke.md

 </Tabs>

-A valid treshold value range is `1 - 1000`, with bigger values representing higher threshold, meaning that a stronger motion gesture is required to invoke Shake.
+A valid treshold value range is `1 - 1000`, with bigger values representing higher threshold, meaning that a stronger motion gesture is required to invoke Shake user feedback.

 ### Floating button
 This invocation event creates a floating button on top of your app's UI which your users can see at all times, and drag around the screen.